Competing Priorities May Slow Infrastructure Safety Projects

 Motorists want an infrastructure that accommodates their needs; but with thousands of pedestrians and cyclists in the city, there must be some compromise, when it comes to infrastructure improvements.

-If you were struck by a vehicle while walking or cycling in the city, the attorneys at Wapner Newman can help.
+If you were struck by a vehicle while walking or cycling in the city, the truck accident attorney at Wapner Newman can help.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today for your free case consultation.